Victoria Sackville-West, Baroness Sackville: Adult life

 In 1890 Victoria married her first cousin Lionel Edward Sackville-West, 3rd Baron Sackville.
 Their daughter, born in 1892, was the writer, poet, and gardener Vita Sackville-West.
 The family lived mainly at Knole House, an estate that had been in the Sackville family for centuries.

 Victoria was notorious for beginning and dropping various money-making schemes, some intended for supposedly charitable aims, but most for her personal use.
 Among the schemes was one involving the opening of a shop in South Audley Street, London which Victoria wanted to name Knole Guild following a charitable scheme she had started in Kent of that name.
 Her husband Lord Sackville objected, and it was doubtless pointed out that the shop was for her own pecuniary benefit and not that of a charity.
 It was, in the end, named Spealls.
 Victoria was not good at retailing, and enlisted the services of her even less suitable daughter Vita, to contribute to the store's stocks.
 The shop ended in failure, as did many of Victoria's enterprises.

 Lady Sackville was a close friend of the sculptor Auguste Rodin; his marble bust of her, dated 1913, is on display at the Rodin Museum.

 Victoria's life has been largely overshadowed by the controversial life of her bisexual daughter, Vita.

-In 1912 she inherited a large fortune from her lover Sir John Edward Arthur Murray Scott, 1st Baronet, of Connaught Place (1847–1912), who was involved in establishing the Wallace Collection as a national art museum.
+In 1912 she inherited a large fortune from her lover Sir John Scott, 1st Baronet of Connaught Place (1847–1912), who was involved in establishing the Wallace Collection as a national art museum.